kbsec/sHELL/README.md

 # sHELL
-a hellish way to  build a simple shell.
+a hellish way to  build a simple shell. course work for CY4973 Introductions to Windows Malware

 ## Basics
 This is a teaching shell used to help students incramentally build out functionality for their final project